-- A minimum of two years of consecutive increased subgroup achievement; and - Implementation of school improvement goals, strategies and action steps relative to subgroup achievement in state required Integrated Action Plan; and - Subgroup no longer on its own, would be identified as a Comprehensive Support and Improvement School - c.
+- A minimum of two years of consecutive increased subgroup achievement; and - Implementation of school improvement goals, strategies and action steps relative to subgroup achievement in state required Integrated Action Plan; - Subgroup no longer on its own, would be identified as a Comprehensive Support and Improvement School - Implementation of improved graduation rate goals, strategies and action steps in state required Integrated Action Plan - Five-year cohort graduation rate greater than 66.6%. - The State does not count the 2019-2020 school year toward the number of years in which a school must meet the criteria in order to exit before, for a school receiving Title I, Part A funds, it becomes a CSI school. - The State does not count the 2020-2021 school year toward the number of years in which a school must meet the criteria in order to exit before, for a school receiving Title I, Part A funds, it becomes a CSI school - The State is revising the statewide exit criteria for schools identified for additional targeted support and improvement under ESEA section 1111(d)(2)(C) in fall 2022 based on data from the 2021-2022 school year. - c.
 More Rigorous Interventions.
 Describe the more rigorous interventions required for schools identified for comprehensive support and improvement that fail to meet the State's exit criteria within a State-determined number of years consistent with section 1111(d)(3)(A)(i)(I) of the ESEA.

 Comprehensive Support and Improvement schools that have not, after four years, made sufficient progress to exit comprehensive support and improvement status will receive intensified technical assistance and supports.
 To ensure implementation of more rigorous, evidence-based strategies and interventions that are intentionally focused on the root causes for insufficient progress, an Arizona Department of Education team will conduct an in-depth comprehensive needs assessment of the LEA and schools to determine primary needs, root causes, desired outcomes and goals.
 This work is the foundation of the school's Integrated Action Plan.
-The integrated action plan will be developed in collaboration with the ADE, LEA, school staff and family and community stakeholders.
+The integrated action plan will be developed in collaboration with the ADE, LEA, school staff and family and community stakeholders. schools will be required to either partner with an approved school improvement vendor or participate in Project Momentum Arizona.